St. Mary’s County Circuit Courthouse

 Clinic is held in the conference room on the 1st floor next to courtroom III.
 Security at the front door will provide directions to the conference room.
 Sign-up sheet is posted at 9:30 am and the attorney starts seeing people at 10:00 am.

-The Clinic at the St. Mary’s County Circuit Courthouse is held every Wednesday and on the first and last Friday of every month at 10:00 am.
+The Clinic at the St. Mary’s County Circuit Courthouse is held every Wednesday and on the last Friday of every month at 10:00 am - 12;00pm.

 Lexington Park Library.